DejaTrudeaux/MVP/PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.

   Getting started is easy!
 Just choose cats or dogs from the main page.
-From the next page, you can either click the next button to see the next pet, or type a name for the animal.
-Typing your name is optional.
+From the next page, you can either close the popup and open again to see the next pet, or type a name (and your name) for the animal.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.